FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-green-s-1-million-green-grants-program-will-support-climate-positive-regenerative-finance-refi-initiatives.md

 - $50,000 for proof of concept ReFi projects
 - $100,000-$200,000 for established Web3 climate projects/companies working on building something new and impactful in the ReFi space

-If you are interested in applying for a Filecoin Green Grant, please apply [here](https://github.com/filecoin-project/devgrants) under Requests for Proposals.
+If you are interested in applying for a Filecoin Green Grant, please [apply on GitHub](https://github.com/filecoin-project/devgrants) under Requests for Proposals.
 The ReFi grants round is open on a rolling basis until September 30, 2022.

 You can also join #fil-green on the Filecoin Slack or @filecoingreen on Twitter for more information!